bootlin/snagboot/README.md

 Snagboot can be installed as a local Python wheel.
 An installation script is provided to automatically build and install the package.

+Requirements:

-libhidapi development headers are required.
-On Debian, you can install the libhidapi-dev package.
+ * The libhidapi development headers.
+On Debian, you can install the `libhidapi-dev` package

-ensurepip is required for the build to work.
-On Debian, you can install the python[your python version]-venv package.
+ * The ensurepip Python package.
+On Debian, you can install the python[your python version]-venv package

+Build steps:

 ```bash
 $ cd snagboot